ShaunCurtis/Blazr.EditContext/readme.md

     protected override Task OnInitializedAsync()
     {
-        //Do not do async coding here to populate the edit contexts
+        // Do not do async coding here to populate the edit contexts
-        // I
+        // If the code yields to an await, the component will render on null references
-        ArgumentNullException.ThrowIfNull(this.editContext);
+        // I've added the null exceptions in here to detect such conditions ArgumentNullException.ThrowIfNull(this.editContext);
         ArgumentNullException.ThrowIfNull(this.recordContext);